makanyane/IWTE/documentation/IWTE_change_log.md

 ## Changes from 25_02_beta onwards
+### with version25_03_B (minor fixes)

+* Fix to disregard some eroneous vertex colours generated in Blender/dae
+* Bug fix on M2TW settlements 'pick animation' function

 ### with version25_03A (ui tweaking, bug fixes, added rotation of M2TW .worldvegetation and masks)

 * Dark and brown UIs scroll bars tabs amended